chloekeenan/Project-2/README.md

 - The Book 'JavaScript for Dummies' by Chris Minnick and Eva Holland was used to learn the basics of JavaScript.

-- I would like to also credit the amazing tutors at The Code Institute for all of their help.
+- I would like to also credit Sarah, the amazing tutor at The Code Institute for all of their help with the favicon.

 # Media